Bhuvanesh09/OS/A3/A3_shell/README.md

 Note: The makefile for this program was made by cmake.

-- Go to directory named as cmake-build-debug and run the make command:
+- Go to directory named as cmake-build-debug in A3_Shell run the following command:

+> cmake -s .. -b .
 > make

 - This will result in an executable with the name `shell`.
 - You can run the shell by the following command inside the `cmake-build-debug` directory.